 Stay focused on events

 When thinking about risk, we recommend you start by thinking about the events that, if they occurred, would disrupt your objectives.
 These are the ones that matter to you and your organisation.
-Analyse the likelihood and impacts of these potential events, so that you can identify the source of the risk to your objectives.
-This will allow you to assess the risk of events to your objectives in a systematic rather than ad hoc way.
+Analyse the likelihood and impacts of these potential events so that you can identify the source of the risk to your objectives.
+This will allow you to assess the risk of events to your objectives in a systematic rather than an ad hoc way.

 Thinking positively about risk